Zacharymk1213/grocery-guru/GroupProject/Inception-Elaboration-Team/TestPlan.md

 Test will be done manually using the Android Studio emulator.
 ## 2 Test Cases

 Tests should be run roughly sequentially.
-If one test fails to check several other tests will likely fail so it makes sense to fix that bug before continuing.
-Fill in all possible bugs I can think of as this develops

 | Use Case   | Test  | What to input                                                                                                                            | Expected output                                                                                                                    | Pre-conditions             | Results |
 |------------|-------|------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------|----------------------------|---------|